chef/chef-web-docs/chef_master/source/analytics.rst

         end
       end

-   Slack expects a JSON document to be sent to the incoming webook integration from Chef Analytics.
+   Slack expects a JSON document to be sent to the incoming webhook integration from Chef Analytics.
 Chef Analytics supports multi-line notifications to be written.
 Use the ``'text'`` property in the rule to send the data as a JSON document.

 #.
 Finally, create a rule that is more specific to the Chef Analytics data, such as assigning an emoji and a name for the notification: